 Your child will be encouraged through a variety of activities to develop their fine and gross motor control.
-Daily, your child will experience action songs and rhymes and activities such as dough disco, squiggle whilst you wiggle, drawing, puzzles, threading and the use of small tools.
+Daily, your child will experience action songs and rhymes and activities such as dough disco, drawing, puzzles, threading and the use of small tools.
 This will develop their fine motor control and precision, which is vital for early writing.